-Following the success of the 2011 Countryside Day (and despite the 2012 washout), the Society was delighted to hold the second Countryside Day to be held on Wednesday 10th July at Bathing Ponds Fields, Wraxall, BS48 1NE.
+Following the success of the 2011 Countryside Day (and despite the 2012 washout), the Society held the second Countryside Day on Wednesday 10th July at Bathing Ponds Fields.

 The day aimed to increase the children’s awareness of food production and took them through the journey from ‘plough to plate‘.

-The day was not only about agriculture, but also be covered countryside industries, traditions and heritage.
+The day was not only about agriculture, but also covered countryside industries, traditions and heritage.

 Over 2,000 school children attended from North Somerset, Bristol and Weston-Super-Mare.

 Many thanks to all our stewards and helpers who helped make the day such a success!

 For more information on the next Countryside Day, please contact firstname.lastname@example.org.